-Financial abuse is sometimes called economic abuse.
-Financial abuse is a form of domestic and family violence.
+Financial abuse, also known as economic abuse, is a form of domestic and family violence.

-Financial abuse can include many things, like controlling and preventing your access to money, stopping you from getting a job or forcing you to get loans you don't want.
+Financial abuse can include controlling and preventing your access to money, stopping you from getting a job or forcing you to get loans you don't want.

 Financial abuse: what does it look like?

 Participants in this video are speaking about the effects of financial abuse.
-If this video causes distress, you can contact 1800RESPECT on 1800 373 732 or via web chat to speak to a counsellor, 24 hours a day, seven days a week.
+If this video causes distress, call 1800RESPECT on 1800 737 732, chat online via our website or text 0458 737 732 to speak to a counsellor, 24 hours a day, seven days a week.

 What is financial abuse?